 - In San Diego the rooms do not have washers and dryers and you have to use community machines in the basement.
 There is a fee to use these washers and dryers.
 Seriously, how cheap can the resort get?

 Worldmark is not shy about charging for everything possible.
-By the time you pay all of the maintenance dues and fees it is often cheaper to book a vacation online or through Groupon.
+By the time you pay all of the maintenance dues and fees it is often cheaper to book a vacation online or through Groupon or AirBNB.
 Of course, Worldmark sends newsletters assuring owners that their fees are some of the lowest in the industry.
-The bottom line here is that Worldmark will charge a fee for anything that they can get away with.
+The bottom line is Worldmark will charge a fee for anything that they can.
 Since they care little about owner satisfaction complaining does NO good whatsoever.

 Overbooking and Lack of Availability

 When you go through the sales presentation you are told that Worldmark makes for a fun vacationing experience and you can stay in world class resorts all over the world.
-The reality is that the most popular resorts are so severely overbooked that you must be online at 6am exactly 13 month to the day in order to book resorts in Hawaii or in Depot Bay, Oregon.
+The reality is that the most popular resorts are so severely overbooked that you must be online at 6am exactly 13 months to the day in order to book resorts in their most popular locations.
 Even if you are online at 6am I was NOT able to get reservations the last two times I tried to book Hawaii.
 You can get on waitlists but with the waitlist you may not get a reservation until weeks before your travel date.
 At that point airfares will be sky high.
 You can book with RCI or Club Wyndham but then you have to pay exchange fees of either $249 or $99 in addition to the maintenance fees.

 Stupid Phone System

 One particularly irritating task when dealing with Worldmark is their phone system.
 If you are not an Elite member then be prepared to be on hold for a LONG time.
 When you call Worldmark you must first go through a phone menu (I HATE those).
 When you get through to a real person you have to give then your owner number, address, and other identification information.
 If you need to talk to someone in Owner Services or Club Wyndham then you must be transferred.
 When you are transferred then you have to wait on hold again and sometimes for an extended period of time.
 When they finally answer you must repeat all of the identification details that you already provided.
 There are NO direct lines (at least none published) to Owner Services or Club Wyndham.
 Sometimes you get to a human in a timely manner and sometimes you have to sit on hold.
 I REALLY hate the on-hold message telling you that your call is important.
-If the company considered me or my call to be important then they would hire enough operators to handle the calls.
+If the company considered me or my call to be important then they would hire enough operators to handle the damn phone calls.
 This problem of waiting on hold has been an issue for 15+ years.
-Worldmark tells owners that they are working to improve the phone support but from what I have experienced these are only hollow words that are not supported by their actions.
-Again, Wordmark will over-promise and under-deliver.
+Worldmark tells owners that they are working to improve the phone support.
+These hollow words are not supported by their actions.
+Again, Wordmark over-promises and under-delivers.

 I was told by an Owner Care representative that if I call Wyndham Club Pass then I should expect to be on-hold for up to 50 minutes.
 Yes, on-hold for nearly an hour!
 That is beyond ridiculous.
 With Club Pass you CANNOT make reservations online so you are forced to call and wait.
 I was also told that the direct line to Owner Care was removed because the reservation hold times were so long that owners would call Owner Care out of frustration to try to make their reservations.
 Hence, the direct line was severed.
-The proper solution would be for Worldmark to answer their phones in a timely manner and then they could have a direct line to Owner Care.
+The proper solution would be for Worldmark to answer their phones in a timely manner and restore the direct lines to Owner Care.
 But again, Worldmark has little regard for owners and even less regard for owner’s time.

 When making reservations online you have to be very careful.
 I went the reservation process, got my room booked, got a confirmation screen, and thought that I was finished.
 Well, it turns out that on the confirmation screen there was one more button that I had to click but it was shown below the main page content and not visible.
 My reservation was not booked.
 Over the years I have done this twice and in one case I lost several hundred dollars in points.
 This is very poor web design but I blamed myself.
 However, when checking into the Long Beach (WA) resort a couple came to the desk to check-in.
 There was no reservation for them.
 The receptionist determined that this couple fell victim to that same error and did not click the last, off-the-screen button.
 The receptionist told the couple that they had no reservation and no rooms available.
 They had planned for this vacation and had no place to stay.

 When it was my turn I told the receptionist that I made the same mistake on a previous reservation and ended up losing hundreds of dollars in points because of it.
 She told me that this is a common problem.
 I do web programming and I know that fixing this page would take developer very little time (probably a couple of hours).
 Worldmark knows of this problem and knows that it caused issues with many owners.
 However, Worldmark refuses to fix the webpage.
 Once again, this demonstrates how Worldmark has little or no regard for owners.
 This is a simple fix that would benefit many owners but Worldmark will not fix it.
-When I bring up this story I am told that they are working on a new and improved website that will fix these issues.
+When I bring up this story I am told that they are working on a new and improved website and they cannot spend time fixing the old website.
 I have been hearing about this new website for many years and we must still use the old, outdated, bug-ridden website.
 Once again, this is the typical Worldmark over-promise and under-deliver script.

 The Ovation Ripoff